sushmithavattikonda/email-sender/README.md

 ## Steps to run:

-- Clone the project using the command **git clone https://github.com/sukanya-pai/Django-Email-Sender.git**

 - In PipFile, the dependencies are mentioned.
 It is recommended to run the app inside a virtual environment to avoid conflict of existing dependencies.